asalom/swifttalking.com/_posts/2018-11-15-writing-mocks-manually-in-swift.md

 }
 ```

+Pretty nice, don't you think?

 ---

 ### But... what about unowned code?

-We saw that writing mocks for code that we own is very easy, we only need to make our classes adopt certain protocols and then create mock implementations with control variables adopting those same protocols.
+We saw that writing mocks for code that we own is very easy, we only need to make our production and mock classes adopt the same protocol.
 But what happens with code which we do not own and we can't modify?

 Once again, we need to use _protocols_.
 We need to extend the code that we do not own with our own protocols.
 Let's see this in action with a simple `Counter` that relies on `UserDefaults`.